koalazak/dorita980/README.md

 # Local API

 The library send commands direclty over wifi to your robot.
-You dont need internet connection.
+You dont need an internet connection.

 * <a href="#Local"><code><b>dorita980.Local(blid, password, ip, firmwareVersion)</b></code></a>
 * <a href="#end"><code>myRobot.<b>end()</b></code></a>